Who is Black Country Healthcare NHS Foundation Trust (BCHFT)?

 Formed in April 2020 out of a merger between the Black Country Partnership NHS Foundation Trust and Dudley and Walsall Mental Health Partnership NHS Trust, the Black Country Healthcare NHS Foundation Trust combines resources, strategies, and talent to provide exceptional services across the Black Country.

 Word360 had previously provided services to the Dudley and Walsall Mental Health Partnership NHS Trust [hyperlink text to relevant case study], and our strong relationship and high quality of service meant the newly formed trust was keen to maintain us as a provider.

 The Black Country Healthcare NHS Foundation Trust now provides adult and older adult mental health services, specialist learning disability services, mental health services for children and young people, and community healthcare services for children, young people, and families in Dudley and the wider Black Country area.

 BCHFT needed a language services partner who was able to deliver:

 - A fully managed service capable of handling their extensive requirements

 - Deliver services in a mental health setting

 - Support for the national Deaf Children and Adolescents Mental Health Services (Deaf CAMHS) that is managed centrally from BCHFT

-- Provide greater data insight and transparency of how the service is run
+- Provide greater data insight and service transparency

 - Drive cost efficiencies through technology